Induction Motor Core Lamination in China

 Our high-quality rotor or stator core laminations optimize asynchronous motor performance.
 Our custom solutions cater to diverse application sectors, including household appliances, automotive, transportation, aerospace, and industrial equipment.

-Lamnow customized electrical steel laminations for induction motors are widely used in small water pumps, submersible pumps, lathes, grinders, conveyor belts, compressors, ceiling fans, air conditioners, refrigerators, washing machines, high-speed rail, electric vehicles, airplanes, elevators, and cooling towers.
+Lamnow customized induction asynchronous motor core lamination is widely used in small water pumps, submersible pumps, lathes, grinders, conveyor belts, compressors, ceiling fans, air conditioners, refrigerators, washing machines, high-speed rail, electric vehicles, airplanes, elevators, and cooling towers.

 Design And Manufacture Induction Electric Motor Lamination Capabilities